khazaei/vision-hist/README.md

 # vision-hist

-A stroll down memory lane: When I first came across the transformer architecture I was impressed by the engineering involved, and asked myself how on earth did anyone come up with this?
-After digging in a bit, I realized this wasn't something that was discovered overnight.
-It was a result of progressive and iterative processes, built upon years of accumulated knowledge.
-To get a good understanding on the rationale behind specific engineering decisions its always good to look back in history.
-In this series, I will delve into the evolution of vision neural network architectures over time.
-I've selected a few architectures that were groundbreaking for their era, and I'll be dissecting their papers, highlighting the novelty introduced in each architecture, and providing some intuition behind each change.
-The architectures we will explore are:
+A stroll down memory lane: When I first encountered the transformer architecture, I was struck by the complexity of the engineering involved and wondered how anyone could have conceived such an idea.
+Upon further investigation, I realized that this breakthrough didn't occur overnight.
+It emerged from progressive and iterative processes, built upon years of accumulated knowledge.
+To fully understand the rationale behind specific engineering decisions, it's always beneficial to review historical developments.
+In this series, I will explore the evolution of vision neural network architectures over time.
+I have selected a few architectures that were groundbreaking for their era.
+I will dissect their papers, highlight the novel features introduced in each, and provide some insight into the reasoning behind each modification.
+The architectures we will examine are:

 * AlexNet
 * VGG
 * ResNet
 * Vision Transformer

-A side note on the training data: All the papers used the ImageNet dataset for training and validation.
-I use Imagenette as the dataset to evaluate the different architectures.
-Imagenette is a subset of 10 easily classified classes from ImageNet (tench, English springer, cassette player, chainsaw, church, French horn, garbage truck, gas pump, golf ball, parachute).
-It's smaller, making it easier to store, and it takes less time to train.
+A side note on the training data: All the papers utilized the ImageNet dataset for training and validation.
+However, I will use Imagenette—a subset of ImageNet consisting of 10 easily classified classes (tench, English springer, cassette player, chainsaw, church, French horn, garbage truck, gas pump, golf ball, parachute)—to evaluate the different architectures.
+Imagenette is smaller, easier to store, and requires less training time.

 ## AlexNet

 The first architecture we will explore is AlexNet.
-This was the architecture introduced in 2012, which made waves when it achieved a top 5 error rate of 15.3%, 10% lower than its runner-up in the ImageNet competitions.
-Let's go over some key contributions of this paper.
+Introduced in 2012, AlexNet made waves by achieving a top-5 error rate of 15.3%, which was 10% lower than its nearest competitor in the ImageNet competitions.
+Let’s review some key contributions of this paper.

 ### Architecture

-The network consists of 5 convolutional layers followed by 3 fully connected layers.
-For the full details of the parameters, check out the code, but here is a condensed view of what it looks like:
+The network comprises five convolutional layers followed by three fully connected layers.
+Below is a condensed overview of the architecture:

 ```
 ----------------------------------------------------------------